dhruv5513/End-to-End-Wine-Quality-Prediction/README.md

 # YouTube Sentiment Analyzer - Extension

    ## 🎯 Overview
-   A Chrome extension that analyzes YouTube comment sentiment in real-time using Machine Learning.
+   A extension that analyzes YouTube comment sentiment in real-time using Machine Learning.

    ## 🚀 Features
    - Fetches up to 500 comments from any YouTube video